johncweeks/InstaClip/README.md

 Have you ever wanted to share an excerpt from a podcast with someone?
 InstaClip Share to the rescue!
 The extension makes an audio clip of a podcast and attaches it to a message that you can send.

 ###### What’s new in V0.2
-I cleaned up the code used to access iOS media library (podcasts are sync'd here) and added unit tests to test that.
+I updated the code that accesses the iOS media library (podcasts are sync'd here) from plain old functions to Swift extensions and added unit tests to test them.
+Check out my blog post for more details.

 ###### V0.1
 In this version I have focused on an adaptive UI to select podcasts that have been synced on your iOS device from iTunes or Apple’s Podcast app.
 I wanted to create a simple and functional UI for all iOS devices that allows you to play existing podcast episodes.
 The main point of this project is to demonstrate a share extension in Swift so I’m not going to reinvent the wheel by coding a podcast syncing mechanism.